alphagov/notifications-net-client/DOCUMENTATION.md

 ### Response

-If the request to the client is successful, the client will return a `bytes` object containing the raw PDF data.
+If the request to the client is successful, the client will return a `byte[]` object containing the raw PDF data.

 ### Error codes